NetComposer/nksip/doc/reference/sending_functions.md

 This functions sends a new publishing to the other party, you **must** include the mandatory `{event, Event}` remote supported event package and include a body.
 Options `supported`, `allow` and `allow_event` are automatically added.

 If the remote party returns a 2xx response, it means that the publishing has been accepted, and the body has been stored.
 A _SIP-ETag_ header will be returned (a `sip_etag` parameter will always be returned in meta).
 You can use this ETag (using `{sip_if_match, ETag}` option) to update the stored information (sending a new body), or deleting it (using `{expires, 0}`).

+NkSIP includes the implementation of an Event State Compositor (the server that must receive the PUBLISH requests) in the [nksip_event_compositor](../plugins/event_compositor.md) plugin.

 ### Generic Request